electrumsv/electrumsv/docs/standalone/building-on-electrumsv/codebase-reference/blockchain-headers.rst

 The ideal longer term policy is:

-- If the Bitcoin P2P network is connectable, this is always used to source headers.
+- If a blockchain service provider is used, use it as the authoritative source of a longest chain to ensure that acquired blockchain state is relevant to the any fork the wallet may be following.
-- If a blockchain service provider is used, this is also used to source headers.
+- If the Bitcoin P2P network is connectable, use it as a possible source of a longest chain, as long as there is no blockchain server.
+The user should be able to override it in order to rule out invalid malicious chains, and to ensure they are following a valid chain.
+If the blockchain server is being used as the authoritative header source, the P2P network can be used for comparison purposes.

 The Bitcoin P2P network
 ~~~~~~~~~~~~~~~~~~~~~~~